pollocco/Token-Hawk/README.md

 ### Compilation and Launch

-In order to compile the project, first run the command `tsc index.ts --outDir dist`.
-Once the project is compiled, run `node dist/index.js`.
+Run `node dist/index.js` to launch the project.
+If you'd like to change the source code, you can re-compile using the command `tsc index.ts --outDir dist`.

 The program will launch the web server and the app can be accessed at `http://localhost:3003`.